byte4RR4Y/rpi5-image-builder/README.md

 # rpi5-image-builder

+You must resize rootfs manually, i work on auto-grow-root at the moment

 # This script builds a SD-Card image for raspberry pi 5 as it follows:
     - Building the rootfile system inside a docker container.
     - Compiling a Custom RPi-Kernel and installing it.